Charging Comparison

 Charging Speed

-The Hyundai INSTER has a peak DC charging speed of 120 kW, which is roughly 140% faster than the Renault Twingo E-Tech at 50 kW.
-In practice, peak speed only tells part of the story.
+The Hyundai INSTER has the higher published DC charging figure at 85 kW, which is roughly 70% higher than the Renault Twingo E-Tech at 50 kW.
+In practice, that figure only tells part of the story.
 The charging curve, battery temperature, and state of charge all affect how quickly your car actually charges.

-For the 10-80% charge (the most common DC fast charging scenario), the Hyundai INSTER finishes in about 25 minutes, which is 5 minutes quicker than the Renault Twingo E-Tech at 30 minutes.
+For the published fast-charge window, the Hyundai INSTER is listed at about 29 minutes, which is 1 minutes quicker than the Renault Twingo E-Tech at 30 minutes.
 On a road trip, that difference adds up over multiple stops.

 Range and Efficiency